Updated Aug 3, 2018

 - Continue performance improvements

-The xTuple ERP database and desktop client were first designed in 1999 and have grown ever since.
+The xTuple ERP database and desktop client were first designed in 1999 and have continued to grow ever since.
 Along the way, we have worked hard to reduce disruptions during upgrades.
 Changes to report definitions and application scripts have been minimized.
-User retraining betwee versions has generally not been required.
+User retraining between versions has generally not been required.

-However, over the past several years, the needs and expectaions of users, administrators, and programmer have changed.
+However, over the past several years, the needs and expectations of users, administrators, and programmers have changed.
 Multiple applications share the same database.
 More people are customizing their xTuple ERP environment. xTuple must change to keep up.

 We started updating application internals in the 4.1x code line to simplify future growth.
 We will continue to do so.
 Our goal is to add enough internal scaffolding to allow refreshing the xTuple experience in a few extremely broad areas in a short period of time:

 - Simpler, more consistent and modern User Interface